scitools-classroom/iris-mesh-tutorial/README.md

 ## Get a suitable Python environment to run the notebooks

-For guaranteed operation with tested package versions, create a environment from the provided "lockfile", as follows :
+For guaranteed operation with tested package versions, create a environment from the provided "lockfile", as follows:
 `$ conda create --name meshtut_safelocked_env --file tutorial_conda_env_resolved.lock`